 The goal of the Lucile Packard Foundation for Children’s Health is to improve the US system of care for children with chronic and complex health care needs.
 Our work is intended to ensure that all children have access to high-quality, culturally competent, family-centered health care when and where they need it, provided through a delivery system that recognizes their unique physical and developmental needs and potential.

 Throughout the year we will be hosting a series of online discussions with supplement authors and experts from the field.
-Details will be coming soon; I hope you will join us.
+Details will be coming soon.
 Together we can take the next step in building systems that work for children with complex health care needs.